iesful/iesful/README.md

-# Hello!
+# **Hello!**

-My name is **Ivan**, I'm currently a senior at UHCL studying **Information Technology** and **CyberSecurity**.
+My name is **Ivan**, I'm currently a senior in university studying **Information Technology** and **CyberSecurity**.

-- I have a passion for programming and the IT sector.
-- Crime and InfoSec podcasts
+My hobbies include:
+- Coding
+- Podcasts
 - Gaming
+- Chess

-As I work on medium-large sized projects, I will be uploading them to my profile.
+I will be uploading projects as I work through them.
-Some repositories are private and will become public as I work through them.
+Some repositories are private and will become public when deemed appropriate.

 <a href="https://github.com/iesful/convoychat">